 Reading Time: 3 minutes

 Even without the physical triggers so commonly associated with drug addiction, gambling disorders can wreak just as much havoc in a person’s life.
-While drug addiction works as a substance-based disorder, gambling addictions have more to do with a lack of impulse control.
+While drug addiction is a substance-based disorder, gambling addictions have more to do with a lack of impulse control.

 Gambling addiction often affects people who also struggle with alcohol abuse.